 - Navigate to the study home page on your own server, or open this page in a new browser window.

 - In the Specimens web part, pictured below, expand the Vials By Primary Type and Vials by Derivative Type sections as shown.
 Click the + button to the left of an item to expand it.

-- Click By Vial Group under View All Specimens for a view of data to explore.
+- Click By Vial Group under View All Specimens for a view of data to explore, similar to this:

 As in other grid views, you can sort or filter the data using the pulldown menus on any column, search for specimens of interest, and create charts and reports from the data for analysis and sharing.

 Events and flags that occur with each specimen data row, such as requests or updates, are tracked and recorded.
 If you are using your own locally installed study, you will only be able to see the history if you have enabled the advanced specimen repository.
 To enable it, select Manage > Change Repository Type

 - Open any individual vial view from the Specimens web part, or click the Show Individual Vials link at the top of a group view.